Alejobep/TH_PrePost/README.md

 - The input file needs to have the parameter MOP(19) set to 8.
 In this manner, it will produce an additional file containing the most important properties printed in a format suitable for plotting.

-As example, two simulation cases are included to use for testing.
+As example, three different simulation cases are included to use for testing.